 What are they doing?
-They're ending their money on defence. spending their money on detence.
+They're spending their money on defence.
 The most dynamic growth sector of the developing countries today is the defence sector.

 And why?
-Because they've

-got to have bayonets to de-fend themselves against their own people.
+Because they've got to have bayonets to defend themselves against their own people.

 At the moment in terms of this 'rational growth system' 200-300 billion dollars a year are spent on the means to destroy people, on defence.
-That is the product also of preserving a privileged position.
+That is the product also of preserving a privieged position.

-And that is because the core

-of the system is class power.
+And that is because the core of the system is class power.
 A class, a world class, some of whose members are white, some of whom are black and some of whom are intermediate, but a world class whose survival depends upon the defence of privilege and profit.
 National power and private profit.

-Unless that system can be undone, dismantled, overthrown, it is very difficult to see how there won't be 150,000 Bengalis dying, it will probably be half a million.
+done, dismantled, overthrown, it is very difficult to see how there won't be 150,000 Bengalis dying, it will probably be half a million.
 Or, as in the 1943 Bengal Famine, three million dying.
 Now Professor Dahrendorf assumes in his lectures that the problems are over.
-By and large we have arrived, there is pros-perity, the standard of living has risen, many of the ancient age-old tyrannies have been removed.
+By and large we have arrived, there is pros-perity, the standard of living has perity, the standard of living has risen, many of the ancient age-old tyrannies have been removed.
 And he proposes that we pull up the ladder when a majority are not even on board.
-That we turn ourselves away from growth and all the nastiness there associated and we begin to talk about improving the quality of
+That we turn ourselves away from growth and all the nastiness there associated and we begin to talk associated and we begin to talk about improving the quality of

 But the majority of people have got few enough benefits from this frenetic, savage, obscene process of growth.
-If capitalism now says 'Right, we won't have any more growth', God help us.
+If capitalism now says 'Right, we wan't have any more growth. won't have any more growth', God help us.
 Even the small benefits which are being won out of this system will begin to disapliving.